Book

 Why?

-Because the essence of Chivalry-Now gives us the strength, courage and conviction to face all our problems head on—and there is no stain more pernicious to our culture than racism, despite all attempts to eradicate or deny it.
+Because the essence of Chivalry-Now gives us the strength, courage and conviction to face all our problems head on — and there is no stain more pernicious to the well-being of our culture than racism, despite all attempts to eradicate or deny it.

 Racism is one of those large-scale sins that cannot be easily discarded or tucked away.
-It produces shame so deep that it is difficult to admit to, much less confront it with strong-willed commitment.
-The very hint of being a "racist" draws the ire of most people who embrace racist ideas.
-The introduction of the word often ends any meaningful dialog.
+It produces shame so deep that it is difficult to look at, much less confront it with strong-willed commitment.
+The very hint of being "racist" draws the ire of most people who embrace racist ideas.
+The introduction of the word often subverts meaningful dialog.

-It is important to understand, then, that shame, and the inability to face it, forms an impediment to healing.
+It is important to understand that shame, and the difficulty in facing it, forms an impediment to healing.

 But heal we must.
 Racism, in its many forms, has held all of us back too long.
 Whether we are the victims or the perpetrators, it wounds us all.

-The first barrier we must overcome is our tendency to point to someone else's guilt, as if that somehow ameliorates our own. ("Why pick on us?
+The first barrier to overcome is our tendency to point to someone else's guilt, as if that somehow ameliorates our own. ("Why pick on us?
 They do it too.")

-It is true that racism is not solely a Western phenomenon.
-We see it in other cultures, historically and even today.
-To use such a misleading excuse as a dodge shows how serious our problem is.
-That others might propagate racism as well means nothing to our own culpability.
-Confessing the sins of others is merely a sordid attempt to downplay our own.
+It is true that forms of prejudice, the buidling blocks of racism, are pretty common.
+To use such a misleading excuse as a dodge, however, shows how serious our problem is.
+That others might feel prejudice as well means nothing to our own culpability.
+Confessing the sins of others is merely a sad attempt to downplay our own.
 It is the coward's path, and incompatible with Chivalry-Now.

-The manly thing to do is to admit our wrongs and do our best to fix them.
+The right thing to do, if we will be true to our own ideals, is to admit our wrongs and do our best to fix them.

 1. We spoke of freedom for all while enslaving Africans.